Zhou Qi: Xinjiang Flying Tigers (2014–2017)

 Although there were rumors that several U.S. college teams were courting him, the teenager decided to stay in China, and his move to the cash-flush Xinjiang team caused a firestorm of speculation within the local media.
 Initially, it was claimed Zhou had accepted a three-year, $744,000 deal that would have made him better paid than most of the Tigers' roster at the time, and the club was forced to publicly deny those stories.

 In 2015–16, Xinjiang lost in the semifinals of the CBA playoffs.
 Zhou led the CBA in blocked shots in each of his first two seasons at 3.3 and 3.2 per game, respectively, while shooting 65 percent from two-point range in 73 total games.

 In June 2016, Zhou reached an agreement with Xinjiang that would allow him to buy out his contract and join the NBA in 2017.
-After much back and forth, Zhou's representation in China and the U.S. secured a buyout that would allow him out of his contract at the conclusion of the 2016–17 season for the maximum league mandated amount permitted, which is $675,000.
+After much back and forth, Zhou's representation in China and the U.S. secured a buyout that would allow him out of his contract after the 2016–17 season for the maximum league-mandated amount permitted, which is $675,000.

 In 2016–17, Zhou averaged 16.0 points and 10.0 rebounds while shooting 58.6% from the floor.
 He also ranked second in the CBA in blocks (2.3 bpg) and was named Defensive Player of the Year.
-Zhou hit 20 3-pointers in 2016–17 after having 10 his first two seasons combined.
+Zhou hit 20 3-pointers in 2016–17 after having 10 in his first two seasons combined.
 He also helped Xinjiang win its first championship in 2016–17.